William Dooley: Biography

 In 1966 Dooley notably sang the role of The Messenger of Keikobad in the Met's first production of Richard Strauss's Die Frau ohne Schatten, and in 1976 he portrayed Marquis de la Force in the Met's first production of Francis Poulenc's Dialogues of the Carmelites with Maria Ewing as Blanche de la Force.
 His other roles during his career at the Met included the four villains in Les Contes d'Hoffmann, Amonasro in Aida, Count Almaviva in Le Nozze di Figaro, Don Pizarro in Fidelio, Escamillo in Carmen, Faninal in Der Rosenkavalier, the Grand Inquisitor in Don Carlo, John the Baptist in Salome, Mandryka in Arabella, the Music Master in Ariadne auf Naxos, Orest in Elektra, Rangoni in Boris Godunov, Scarpia in Tosca, the Speaker in The Magic Flute, and the title role in Wozzeck.
 His last performance at the Met was on March 11, 1977, as the Marquis de la Force.

 During his time at the Met, Dooley occasionally performed with other companies and at music festivals internationally.
 In 1964 he made his debut at the Salzburg Festival as the title hero in Mozart's Lucio Silla.
 He returned to Salzburg two years later to portray the Captain of the Royal Guard in the world premiere of Hans Werner Henze's The Bassarids and the role of Escamillo in Carmen.
 In 1965 he sang in the world premiere of Isang Yun's Der Traum des Liu-Tung at the Akademie der Künste in Berlin.
 Dooley made two appearances with the Philadelphia Lyric Opera Company in 1968, portraying Wolfram von Eschenbach in Wagner's Tannhäuser with Jess Thomas in the title role and Count Almaviva to Pilar Lorengar's Countess.
 He also made several appearances at the Royal Danish Theatre in Copenhagen during the late 1960s.
 In 1976 he returned to the Deutsche Oper Berlin to sing in the world premiere of Toshiro Mayuzumi's Der Tempelbrand.

-Dooley joined the roster at the Vienna State Opera in the Fall of 1977.
-He sang there for the next six seasons, performing much of the same repertoire that he had performed at the Met.
+Dooley made his debut at the Vienna State Opera in the Fall of 1977.
+He sang there sporadically for the next six seasons in seven roles.
 In 1979 he portrayed the role of Pastor Oberlin in the world premiere of Wolfgang Rihm's Jakob Lenz at the Hamburg State Opera.
 In 1984 he appeared in the world premiere of Aribert Reimann's Die Gespenstersonate at the Deutsche Oper Berlin and in 1989 he sang in the world premiere of Marc Neikrug's Los Alamos at the Los Angeles Opera.
-In 1991 he portrayed Tiresias in the American premiere of Wolfgang Rihm's Oedipus at the Santa Fe Opera, a role he had sung earlier for the opera's 1987 premiere in Berlin.
+In 1991 he portrayed Tiresias in the American premiere of Wolfgang Rihm's Oedipus at the Santa Fe Opera, a role he had created in the opera's 1987 premiere in Berlin.

+Dooley died in Modesto, California, at age 86 in 2019.